A5H73Y/Parkour/docs/tutorials/compatible-plugins.md

 ## PlaceholderAPI

 PlaceholderAPI allows you to use Parkour values within other plugins.
+_Please note that Parkour Expansion is no longer needed as it has been implemented within the Parkour plugin._

 ### Parkour Placeholders